Hangxiety: Why Your Post-Drinking Anxiety Is More Than a Bad Morning

 If your mind is racing, the mindful drinking approach — specifically the technique of non-judgemental observation rather than analysis — is genuinely useful in these moments.
 You're not trying to solve anything.
 You're waiting for the chemistry to settle.

-In the longer term — the pattern:
+In the longer term (the pattern):

 If hangxiety is regular, or if you recognise the anxiety-alcohol cycle described above, the morning is the wrong time to address it.
 What you're experiencing is downstream of a pattern, and the pattern is where the work happens.